-WORLD WAR II-

 covering fire, he ran out the back door of his home stopping momentarily

 to grab a beer bottle full of precious "Heavy Water".
-He finally reached
+He finally

 England still clutching the bottle.
 Which contained beer.